 Business Roundtable is an association of chief executive officers of leading U.S. companies working to promote a thriving economy and expanded opportunity for all Americans through sound public policy.

 Steven A. Kandarian is chairman of the board, president and chief executive officer of MetLife, Inc. (NYSE: MET), a leading provider of insurance, annuities and employee benefit programs to approximately 100 million customers in nearly 50 markets around the world.
 He became president and CEO on May 1, 2011 and chairman of the board of directors on January 1, 2012.
-For 2014, MetLife had $71.1 billion in revenue and ranked 42nd on the most recent FORTUNE 500®.
+For 2016, MetLife had $63.5 billion in revenue.
+The company ranked 40th on the most recent FORTUNE 500®.

 From 2001 to 2004, Kandarian was executive director of the Pension Benefit Guaranty Corporation (PBGC).
 During his tenure, he made the public case for comprehensive reform of the pension funding rules to put the defined benefit system and the PBGC on a sound financial footing, helping to lay the groundwork for the enactment of the Pension Protection Act of 2006.

 Previously, Kandarian was founder and managing partner of Orion Partners, LP, a private equity firm based in the Boston area.
 Earlier he was managing director of Lee Capital Holdings.
 He began his career as an investment banker with Houston-based Rotan Mosle, Inc.

 Kandarian is a board member of the Damon Runyon Cancer Research Foundation, the Institute of International Finance, Lincoln Center for the Performing Arts, Neuberger Berman and the Partnership for New York City.
 He is a member of the Business Council and the Business Roundtable.
 Kandarian earned his B.A. from Clark University, J.D. from Georgetown University Law Center, and M.B.A. from Harvard Business School.